ayeshaahmed13/IntroToIM/READM.md

 Working of the Switch

 ### Problems and Solutions:
--The lack of conducting tape and other materials prevented me from implementing my intial idea.In their absence, I modified my idea.
+- The lack of conducting tape and other materials prevented me from implementing my intial idea.In their absence, I modified my idea.
 - The connecting wires kept touching each other repeatedly for which I had to cahnge the orientation of my setup slightly.
 - The aluminium foil lining the tyres kept falling off, despite gluing it.
 I lined the conducting wires around the tyres in such a manner that a foil is held in place.
 - I had trouble getting hands on aluminium foil but I finally managed to get some from my friend.